kyma-project/kyma/docs/05-technical-reference/03-architecture/obsv-01-architecture-monitoring.md

 3. **ServiceMonitors** monitor services and specify the endpoints from which Prometheus should poll the metrics.
 Even if you expose a handful of metrics in your application, Prometheus polls only those from the `/metrics` endpoints of ports specified in ServiceMonitor CRDs.

-4. [**Alertmanager**](https://prometheus.io/docs/alerting/alertmanager/) receives alerts from Prometheus and forwards this data to configured Slack or Victor Ops channels.
-You can use **PrometheusRules** to define alert conditions for metrics.
-Kyma provides a set of out-of-the-box alerting rules that are passed from Prometheus to Alertmanager.
-The definitions of such rules specify the alert logic, the value at which alerts are triggered, the alerts' severity, and more.
+4. [**Alertmanager**](https://prometheus.io/docs/alerting/alertmanager/) receives alerts from Prometheus and forwards this data to configured notification channels like Slack or Victor Ops.

     >**NOTE:** By default, no notification channels are configured; you need to [set them up](../../../03-tutorials/observability/obsv-05-send-notifications.md).